divvya007/Hands-on-Python-Programming/README.md

 * Variables :

 Can be any data type and stores single value.
-It is important to give a meaning name to variable as it makes program readable.
+It is important to give a meaningful name to variable as it makes program readable.
     Some Rules to follow :

     * Remember variables are case sensitive.